Josephson's effect in the Schwarzschild background: Introduction

 and the static Killing field is \(\xi^\mu=(\partial_t)^\mu\).
 The redshift factor \(\alpha(r)\) is the norm of \(\xi^\mu\) (with \(c=1\)).
 We will use \(\alpha\) to translate between proper-time rates and asymptotic frequencies, and we will use conserved Noether currents to translate between proper currents and asymptotically measured fluxes.
 These two translations are sufficient to reconstruct the full Josephson phenomenology in Schwarzschild spacetime.

 In flat space, the Josephson relations express the dynamics of the gauge-invariant phase difference \(\Delta\varphi\) across a weak link in terms of electromagnetic control parameters.
-The DC relation yields a current–phase law \(I=I_c \sin\Delta\varphi\) for a short junction in the tunneling regime.
-The AC relation identifies the time derivative of \(\Delta\varphi\) with the electrochemical potential difference, leading to frequency–voltage metrology of the form \(\dot{\Delta\varphi}=(2e/\hbar)V\).
+The DC relation yields a current-phase law \(I=I_c \sin\Delta\varphi\) for a short junction in the tunneling regime.
+The AC relation identifies the time derivative of \(\Delta\varphi\) with the electrochemical potential difference, leading to frequency-voltage metrology of the form \(\dot{\Delta\varphi}=(2e/\hbar)V\).
 Under periodic driving, one obtains phase locking and Shapiro steps.
-Historically, the DC and AC Josephson relations were predicted in flat space by Josephson \cite{Josephson:1962zz}, establishing the phase–voltage metrology that we generalize covariantly here.
-The separation between local constitutive physics and global redshift is complementary to gravitational/holographic Josephson realizations, which reproduce the current–phase relation in curved backgrounds \cite{Horowitz:2011dz}.
+Historically, the DC and AC Josephson relations were predicted in flat space by Josephson \cite{Josephson:1962zz}, establishing the phase-voltage metrology that we generalize covariantly here.
+The separation between local constitutive physics and global redshift is complementary to gravitational/holographic Josephson realizations, which reproduce the current-phase relation in curved backgrounds \cite{Horowitz:2011dz}.